-$\cdot$ The Sanction set forth in the written determination is substantially disproportionate to the facts of the policy violation.
+• The Sanction set forth in the written determination is substantially disproportionate to the facts of the particular Policy violation.

-Appeals will be reviewed by the designated Appellate Hearing Officer(s) for all appeals of designations or written determinations under these Procedures.
-The Appellate Hearing Officer(s) will be determined in accordance with the Respondent's status, as explained below.
-The Appellate Hearing Officer(s) shall be free from conflict of interest or bias and shall not be the same person who reached the determination regarding the designation or the written determination, the Investigator, or the Title IX Coordinator.
-All Appellate Hearing Officer(s) are assigned to review.
+Appeals will be reviewed by the designated Appellate Hearing Officer for all appeals of designations or written determinations under these Procedures.
+The Appellate Hearing Officer will be determined in accordance with the Respondent's status, as explained below.
+The Appellate Hearing Officer shall be free from conflict of interest or bias and shall not be the same person who reached the determination regarding the designation or the written determination, the Investigator, or the Title IX Coordinator.
+All Appellate Hearing Officers will have had no previous involvement with the case that the Appellate Hearing Officer are assigned to review.

-$\cdot$ Appeals involving a student Respondent shall be reviewed by a panel of trained Appellate Hearing Officers known as the University Senate Student Conduct Committee.

-• Appeals involving a staff Respondent shall be reviewed by the Vice President for Administration and Finance (VPAF) or designee.
+- Appeals involving a student Respondent shall be reviewed by one member of trained Appellate Hearing Officers designated by the Office of Student Conduct. - Appeals involving a staff Respondent shall be reviewed by the Vice President for Administration and Finance (VPAF) or designee.
 The VPAF or designee will appoint staff members available to serve as trained Appellate Hearing Officers.
-Appeals by staff Respondents will be assigned to one such Appellate Hearing Officer on a rotating case basis.

-• Appeals involving a faculty Respondent shall be reviewed by the Provost and Vice President of Academic Affairs (Provost/VPAA) or designee.
+Appeals by staff Respondents will be assigned to one such Appellate Hearing Officer on a rotating case basis. - Appeals involving a faculty Respondent shall be reviewed by the Provost and Vice President of Academic Affairs (Provost/VPAA) or designee.
 The VPAA/Provost or designee will appoint faculty members available to serve as trained Appellate Hearing Officers.
 Appeals by faculty Respondents will be assigned to one such Appellate Hearing Officer on a rotating case basis.